asnar00/firefly/readme.md

 and of course there is ! we already discussed it. listen() is already doing everything;
 we need a "replayable log" which delivers the same sequence of events to the application.

+and, about an hour later, we have a passable working record/playback system.
+deficiencies:
+- we record by default, use cmd-esc to signal "keep eventlog, switch to replay on next run";
+- there needs to be a better interface to switch back; right now I have to edit the json session file
+- we need visual feedback about where the mouse cursor is, and where we are in the log
+- I guess random seeking would be great too, too much to ask?